-ADPKD is a painful disease that impacts quality of life.
-The average size of a typical kidney is a human fist.
-Polycystic kidneys can get much larger, some growing as large as a football, and weighing up to 30 pounds each.
+ADPKD is a painful condition that can significantly affect quality of life.
+While a typical kidney is about the size of a human fist, polycystic kidneys can grow much larger—sometimes reaching the size of a football and weighing up to 30 pounds each.

-Unlike some genetic diseases, ADPKD does not skip a generation meaning it often affects many people in one family.
-Approximately 10 percent of the people diagnosed with ADPKD have no family history of the disease, with the disease developing as a spontaneous (new) mutation.
-Once a person has ADPKD, even through a spontaneous mutation, they have a 50 percent chance of passing it on to each of their children.
+Unlike some genetic diseases, ADPKD doesn’t skip generations, which means it often impacts multiple members of a family.
+About 10% of people diagnosed with ADPKD have no family history of the condition; this is called a spontaneous mutation.
+Once someone has ADPKD, whether inherited or from a new mutation, there’s a 50% chance they will pass it on to each of their children.

 How is ADPKD Diagnosed?

 Ultrasounds, CTs, and MRIs are the three main tests used to diagnose ADPKD.
-DNA testing is also available for PKD.
+DNA testing is also available.

 What are the stages of ADPKD?